zliu41/CIPs/CIP-plutus-modules/README.md

 changing its contract address---thanks to mutable state.
 On Cardano, a script address *is* the hash of its code; of course, changing the code will change the script address.
-It is very hard to see how that could be changed without a fundamental redesign of Cardano.
-So the methods discussed below are different in nature: they upgrade dependencies in something by replacing it with a new one, with different dependencies.
+It is very hard to see how that could possibly be changed without a fundamental redesign of Cardano.
+So the methods discussed below are different in nature from the Ethereum one: they upgrade dependencies in something by replacing it with a new one, with different dependencies.
 This is really just functional programming at work: data is always 'updated' by creating a new version with possibly different content.
-This does mean script addresses are going to change when their dependencies do.
+This does mean that script addresses are going to change when their dependencies do; there's no way around it.

 First consider shared modules, stored as reference scripts in UTxOs.
 The hash of a module depends on the hash of all its